dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 ## NSX Node Agent

-NSX Node Agent is also a container image that runs as an infrastructure POD on all of the worker nodes in the Kubernetes cluster. **It is deployed as a K8S "DaemonSet"**.
+NSX Node Agent is also a container image that runs as an infrastructure Pod on all of the worker nodes in the Kubernetes cluster. **It is deployed as a K8S "DaemonSet"**.
 A DaemonSet ensures that all or specific nodes run a copy of a Pod.
 When a node is added to the cluster, that node will have the respective Pod added to itself.
 More info on DaemonSet can be found [here](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)

 NSX Node Agent Pod has two containers.
 NSX Kube Proxy and NSX Node Agent both explained below.